 Yesterday, a friend buzzed me up on WhatsApp.
 He was shopping for a new smartphone and wanted me to recommend one.
-He did not want a Chinese smartphone.
+He did not want a device from a Chinese phone brand.
 I will reproduce a small chunk of our conversation here for context.

 So, I did a quick audit, and having eliminated all Chinese brands, I was left to pick a phone for him from Apple, Nokia, and Samsung.
 Those were the only non-Chinese smartphone brands left standing.

 Someone will ask, “What of Motorola?”
 Motorola used to be an American brand but now belongs to Lenovo, which is Chinese.
 So, there’s that.
 And what of Blackberry?
 Well, it is still a Canadian brand, but when last did anyone here see a store selling a Blackberry phone?
 Aha.
 I cannot remember when last I did.

 The Swing from Europe to China

 Years ago, most mobile phone brands were European: Nokia, Siemens, Ericsson, Alcatel, etc. While there were brands from elsewhere, it was Europe that dictated the trends and had the numbers.
 But things soon began to change, and today, we are at a point where European smartphone brands are an endangered specie.
 As a matter of fact, some of the best smartphones in the world today are made in China.

 Nokia is the last major European brand standing, though there are other smaller brands in operation all over the EU.
 Samsung and LG are Korean, and Apple and Google are American.